Can Large-Scale Cultural Events Lead to Cultural Scepticism?

 One should note that Norwegian research has used the first item for several decades as the central indicator of cultural scepticism (see Bay, Hellevik, & Hellevik 2007), implying the same concept as used in the present article.
 Comparable national data for previous periods indicate that inhabitants of Rogaland County on average appear more culturally open than Norwegians do in general, probably reflecting a younger and more highly educated population.
 In addition, the Norwegian Synnovate survey organization has just made available data from national surveys that include this variable available for the years 2007 through 2009.
 This, together with findings in a recent study from Statistics Norway (Blom 2008), provides a broad basis for judging patterns of change in our two local surveys of Rogaland County.

-A factor analysis of a wider set of attitudinal and political questions in our main (local) survey data suggests that the five indicators presented above together reflect one common factor, which clearly stands out from others.3 This pattern also holds if the analysis is carried out separately for each year.
+A factor analysis of a wider set of attitudinal and political questions in our main (local) survey data suggests that the five indicators presented above together reflect one common factor, which clearly stands out from others.3 The Maximum Likelihood Estimation (MLE) method was applied in the original factor analysis.
+The factor results, however, appeared robust, as Principal Component Analysis (PC) and Principal Axis Analysis (PAF) produced the same conclusions as the MLE approach.
+This pattern also holds if the analysis is carried out separately for each year.
 Moreover, Cronbach’s alpha shows a value of .69, which we regard as acceptable, when taking into account the rather crude scales for some items.
 On this foundation, we have combined the five indicators into one index, presumed to measure respondents’ degree of cultural scepticism.
 Because the original scales for the first two indicators differ from the last three, the combined measure was constructed based on weights from the factor analysis, thus setting all indicators on a common scale at the outset.
 This factor-based measure was then rescaled, ranging from 0 (little scepticism) to 10 (much scepticism), in order to ease the interpretation of results.
 The mean of the resulting index is 4.46, with a standard deviation of 2.48.

 Inhabitants from the two defined areas were not expected to have the same backgrounds.
 Basic individual characteristics, therefore, were controlled in the empirical analysis within a multivariate framework.
 Four such control variables have been included in our analysis (see also Hernes & Knudsen 1992).
 The variable Gender is 0 for males and 1 for females, while Age was measured in years.
 For the regression analysis, Age was rescaled to start at 0 for respondents 15 years of age.
 The variable Education covered four levels, from Primary education only (0) to College/University (3).
 The variable Religious Participation ranged from 0 (Never attends religious meetings) to 6 (Attends religious meetings several times a week).
 Table 1 displays descriptive statistics.